A journey of 1000 miles…

 reveals that there are currently 1018 users in my test system.

-And yes, I forgot to mention that I created a number of users, roles and role assignments for this test scenario, so that our code would have something to work with.
+And yes, I forgot to mention that I created several users, roles, and role assignments for this test scenario so that our code would have something to work with.

 Which of the implementations would you choose?